 These are the types of payment PCC accepts.
 You must have one of these payment arrangements in place by the payment due date or your course registrations may be deleted.
 If you are unable to attend, it is up to you to drop the class.

-- Our interest-free payment plans are a smart way to pay college costs.
-Payment plans allow you to spread the cost of your education into affordable monthly or bi-weekly payments.
-Sign up for payment plans on the Paying for College tab in MyPCC.
+Interest-free payment plans spread your bill into monthly or bi-weekly payments.
+Sign up on the Paying for College tab in MyPCC.

-- Financial aid loans and grants are available to help with college costs.
+Loans and grants are available to help with college costs.
 Check your status in the Financial Aid Dashboard in MyPCC.
-Review and accept your award by the payment due date, or choose another way to pay.
+Review and accept your award by the payment due date.

-- Veterans are entitled to assistance with their college expenses.
+Veterans are entitled to assistance with college expenses.
 Funds are also available for spouses and dependents.
-Apply with the VA and certify your schedule with the Veterans Education Benefits Office.
+Apply with the VA and certify your schedule with the PCC Veterans Education Benefits Office.
 (Tuition assistance programs such as Voc Rehab, Go Army, and MyCAA are handled through third party billing.)

-- Many employers and agencies assist students with college costs.
-To have your bill paid by a third party, formal billing arrangements must be set up and approved by the college before the term begins.
+Many employers and agencies assist students with college costs.
+To have your bill paid by a third party, formal billing arrangements must be set up and approved before the term begins.

-- The PCC Foundation and numerous other foundations and private donors provide scholarships to PCC students.
-If you are one of the fortunate recipients, your donor will send us a check and tell us what the scholarship covers.
+The PCC Foundation and other donors award scholarships to PCC students.
+If you are a recipient, your donor will send us a check and tell us what the scholarship covers.

 There may be charges on your account that are not covered by some types of payment.
 It’s up to you to make sure your account is paid in full, even if someone else is paying your bill.
 A 10 day transcript hold is placed on payments received by check or e-check.